Urinary incontinence surgery - female - discharge

 Know the signs and symptoms of a urinary tract infection.
-Ask your doctor or nurse for information about this.
-Call your doctor if you think you might have a urinary tract infection.
+Ask your health care provider for information about this.
+Call your provider if you think you might have a urinary tract infection.

 You may slowly start your normal household activities.
 But be careful not to get overtired.

 Walk up and down stairs slowly.
 Walk each day.
 Start slowly with 5-minute walks 3 or 4 times a day.
 Slowly increase the length of your walks.

 DO NOT lift anything heavier than a gallon of milk for at least 4 to 6 weeks.
 Lifting heavy objects puts too much stress on your incision.

 DO NOT do strenuous activities, such as golfing, playing tennis, bowling, running, biking, weight lifting, gardening or mowing, and vacuuming for 6 to 8 weeks.
 Ask your doctor when it is ok to start.